florating/skincare-routine-helper/README.md

 ## Overview
-This is an evidence-based app to help recommend skincare products and general routines based on area of concern and ingredient safety.
-The app recommends products based on data analytics of user profiles, allowing users to filter for products that are reef-safe, pregnancy-safe, fragrance-free, etc.
+This is an evidence-based app to help recommend skincare products and general skincare routines based on area of concern and ingredient safety.
+The app recommends products based on data analytics of user profiles, allowing users to filter for products that are reef-safe, pregnancy-safe, fragrance-free, etc. Users can start with a beginner-friendly skincare routine, and they can eventually level up to more advanced routines consisting of multiple steps and usage frequencies (per product or step) depending on active ingredients.

 ## Instructions